ibm-cloud-docs/power-iaas/Network-security-group.md

 ### Enabling or disabling NSG in a workspace
 {: #enable-disable-nsg}

 You can enable or disable the NSG feature in PER and enhanced CRN-enabled workspaces.
-However, you cannot enable NSG on previous, manual, VPN, or cloud-connection workspaces.
+However, you cannot enable NSG on previous, manual, VPN, or Cloud Connection workspaces.
 {: shortdesc}

 To determine whether your {{site.data.keyword.powerSys_notm}} workspace has the prerequisites to support NSGs, run the following IBM Cloud CLI command: